mudge/mudge.github.com/_posts/2011-01-29-combining-and-compressing-disqus-and-google-analytics-javascript.markdown

 ---
 layout: post
-title: Combining and Compressing Disqus' and Google Analytics' JavaScript
+title: Combining and Compressing Disqus&rsquo; and Google Analytics&rsquo; JavaScript
-summary: A step-by-step refactoring of Disqus' and Google Analytics' JavaScript.
+summary: A step-by-step refactoring of Disqus&rsquo; and Google Analytics&rsquo; JavaScript.
 ---
 In setting up this [Jekyll][]-powered blog, I had cause to dust off my [Google Analytics][] account and finally take [Disqus][] for a spin.
-Both services provide small snippets of JavaScript for inclusion in your web pages; Google Analytics' looks much like this (with line breaks added for readability):
+Both services provide small snippets of JavaScript for inclusion in your web pages; Google Analytics&rsquo; looks much like this (with line breaks added for readability):

 {% highlight html %}
 <script type="text/javascript">